freifunk-gluon/gluon/docs/package/gluon-hoodselector.rst

 Background informations
 -----------------------

-The main problem of the Nordwest Freifunk community was the fast increasing of amount of nodes in the network.
-This affected indirectly the stability of the network because also the noise inside the network e.g. management traffic from the batman-adv protocoll was increasing.
-Inside the community there were some ideas like to build seperated firmwares for each region.
-Kind of idea will have problems in resplitting regions again or even problems of scattered nodes, which belongs to an another region.
-Therefore we decide to develop an dynamic and decentralized management of kind of region called hoods.
+The main problem of the Nordwest Freifunk community was the quickly rising number of nodes in the network.
+This indirectly affected the stability of the network because the noise inside the network, e.g. management traffic from the batman-adv protocol, was rising, too.
+Inside the community there were some ideas like building separate firmwares for each region.
+This kind of solution would have problems with splitting regions again and problems with scattered nodes, which belong to an other region.
+Therefore we decided to develop a dynamic and decentralised management of regions called hoods.
-The Hoodselectors task is to choose belonged hoods in an inteligent way and ensure to hold the network together and accessible.
+The Hoodselector's task is to choose the "right" hoods in an intelligent way and to hold the network together and accessible.

 A hood is defined by geostationary fixed shapes by using longitude & latitude in combination with the domain configuration system.
 Below you can see a visual